-Later life learning and re-entry of older adults into the marketplace
+Later life learning and re-entry of older adults into the market place

-- Work together with workers, companies, non-governmental organisations and policy makers to raise awareness among businesses of the strategic and social benefits of an older workforce and prioritise the training of 50+ workers for the new world of work. - Support businesses to redefine and expand roles to accommodate and meet the targeted needs of older workers to include nonlinear educational paths, returnships, internships, apprenticeships and job sharing.
+- Work with workers, companies, non-governmental organisations and policy makers to raise awareness among businesses of the strategic and social benefits of an older workforce and prioritise the training of workers aged 50+ for the new world of work. - Support businesses to redefine and expand roles to accommodate and meet the targeted needs of older workers to include nonlinear educational paths, returnships, internships, apprenticeships and job sharing.